 Consultancy, North America

-Having managed operations in North America since 2012, Greg Parker has grown Mace’s offer across the continent, supporting global brands from LA to New York and developing a team of over 200 cost and programme managers.
+Building a successful North American business is a challenge that met its match in Mace’s Managing Director Greg Parker.
+Since landing his first client for Mace in 2011, Greg has grown our offer across the U.S. and Canada, supporting global brands from coast to coast and developing a team of over 200 cost and programme managers.

 - What brought you to Mace?